DOAJ/doaj/static_content/_apply/content/guide.md

 {:.tabular-list}
 - ### Arts and humanities journals
-   - For these disciplines only, DOAJ can accept journals that undertake editorial review, rather than peer review.
+   - For these disciplines ([pages 10-16 only](http://uis.unesco.org/sites/default/files/documents/international-standard-classification-of-education-fields-of-education-and-training-2013-detailed-field-descriptions-2015-en.pdf)), DOAJ can accept journals that undertake editorial review, rather than peer review.
 Editorial review must be handled with a minimum of two editors.

 - ### Clinical case reports journals
    - DOAJ only considers case reports as research if they include the retrospective analysis of more than three clinical cases and/or a literature review.
 Before applying, make sure that the journal has published at least five articles per year that meet this definition.

 - ### Conference proceedings journals
    - For DOAJ to include journals that are dedicated to publishing conference proceedings, the journal must have an ISSN and a permanent editorial or advisory board providing editorial oversight.
-Papers from each published conference must be peer reviewed according to DOAJ criteria.
+Papers from each published conference must be peer-reviewed according to DOAJ criteria.
 Full text of all conference papers must be available.
 Individual conference proceedings will not be indexed.

 - ### Data journals
    - DOAJ will accept journals publishing research articles about data or datasets, but not journals that simply link to datasets or announce their availability.